eiahb3838ya/PHBS_ML_for_quant_project/README.md

-# THE LINK FOR IPYNB FOR PRESENTATION
+# THE LINK of IPYNB FOR PRESENTATION
  https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/tree/master/09%20for%20Pre%20Part

 # PHBS_ML_for_quant_project